JacobH140/century-of-college-football/README.md

 Head over to [this Colab notebook](https://colab.research.google.com/drive/1V8QjLjaZGW33G-bqT1MNQ_VvXWd3E5sf?usp=sharing) and make a copy.
 There, the data may be filtered according to start/end year, snapshot aggregation length, etc. The notebook will output a tailored dataset accordingly, together with network statistics, a time-varying adjacency matrix, and a readme.
 The notebook should also make it clear how to custom-filter the data if desired.

 Alternatively, the raw data queried by the Colab notebook may be found in the file `all_cfb_games_1924_2024.csv`.
-The script that was used to generate the raw data via the API at https://collegefootballdata.com/ `main_csv_generation.py`.
+The script that was used to generate the raw data via the [collegefootballdata.com](https://collegefootballdata.com/) API is `main_csv_generation.py`.

 # Warnings
 - Data from 2020 is inconsisent due to Covid-19.